Sikhism in Australia: Post White Australia Policy: 1973–Present

 With the enactment of the Racial Discrimination Act by the Whitlam government, Sikh migration to Australia dramatically increased.
 While most Sikh immigrants can trace their heritage to Punjab, many come from countries other than India including Malaysia, Singapore, Fiji, Kenya, Uganda and the United Kingdom.
 Sikhs migrate to Australia because it is a free stable country with economic opportunities.
-In many cases Sikhs suffered injustices in their home country, and in the case of Uganda, open persecution.
+In many cases Sikhs suffered injustices in other countries, and in the case of Uganda, open persecution.

 Whereas early immigration was mainly as labourers working in the country, new migrants are now mainly based around the major cities, working in a variety of fields from driving taxis to health professionals.
 Melbourne is now home to the largest Sikh population.
 Since 2000, there has been a great increase in the number of Sikh students studying in Australia, with many staying on in the country after the completion of their studies.
 In May and June 2009, a number of Sikhs fell victim to a spate of attacks on Indians studying in the country, leading to protests in Melbourne and Sydney.